 1. Gives you clarity and focus

-Every goal based investing strategy starts with the question: Why am I saving and investing for?
+Every goal based investing strategy starts with the question: What am I saving and investing for?
 Saving and investing is a sacrifice.
 You sacrifice the pleasures of spending today for a better tomorrow, and if you lack motivation, you are likely to discontinue your investment plans.

-2. Better investment management
+2. Better Investment Management

 Investment horizon is an important factor in selecting the right ULIP fund.
-With a goal based investment plan, you already know the investment horizon, whether its short, mid or long-term, therefore it’s easier to select the right fund.
+With a goal based investment plan, you already know the investment horizon, whether its short, mid or long-term, therefore it’s easier to select the suitable fund.

 Identifying your long-term investment goals helps you start early and gives you enough time to build a sizable corpus by investing less.
 A 1 crore corpus may sound formidable at first glance but can be easily attained if you start with a goal early and invest regularly.